dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 There are a lot of different types of complexity out there [Wikipedia](https://en.wikipedia.org/wiki/Complexity).
 In software engineering, we are especially interested in behavioral complexity.

 This type of complexity arises from the interactions between different parts of the system, as well as between the system and its users.
 The nature of behavioral complexity is the lack of predictability of how the system reacts to interaction or change.

+**Examples**:

-Large and highly coupled code is unable to change easily without a high risk of introducing bugs for example.
+- Large and highly coupled code is unable to change easily without a high risk of introducing bugs for example.

-Concurrent or parallel running systems can be another excellent example of behavioral complexity because if you don't be careful they quickly become non-deterministic.
+- Concurrent or parallel running systems can be another excellent example of behavioral complexity because if you don't be careful they quickly become non-deterministic.

-And there is a system that is tremendously complex that we all know well, even though it has nothing to do with computers, the human body.
+- And there is an system that is tremendously complex that we all know well, even though it has nothing to do with computers, the human body.
 It is a complex system because it consists of many different parts, each of which has its unique structure, function, and behavior.
-These parts include organs, tissues, cells, molecules, and nerves, which work together in intricate ways to sustain life and maintain homeostasis.
+These parts include organs, muscles, nerves, glands, hormones, etc.  which work together in intricate ways to sustain life and maintain homeostasis.
 The interactions between different parts of the body are often nonlinear, meaning that small changes in one component can have significant effects on the behavior of the entire system.

-### In general
-So, in general, complexity means not knowing stuff about a system, especially its behavior.
-But complexity is not binary.
-It is not that a system is complex or not.
-We instead understand complexity as the degree of complexity the system has.
-Therefore, our goal is to minimize it as much as possible, knowing that there is no chance to reduce it to zero.

 ## Tackling accidental complexity
 As we defined accidental complexity as the stuff you don´t need, the solution to the problem is pretty simple.
 Remove the unnecessary stuff.
 You're welcome.